 Later Monday, the President and first lady travel to Dublin to take part in a public celebration at College Green.
 Mr. Obama will address the audience at the end of the entertainment which will involve many well known Irish artists

-(WATCH the video below from CNN)
+(WATCH the video below from the Telegraph)